I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 Ljubljana Castle

-Once at the top, besides the spectacular view, you can also see the castle itself from the inside.
-There is, for example, a museum of Slovenian history, a puppet theater museum and various temporary exhibitions.
+Once at the top, you can see the castle itself from the inside as well as the spectacular view.
+There is, for example, a museum on Slovenian history, a puppet theater museum and various temporary exhibitions.
 In summer, open-air events are often held in the castle courtyard.

 You can also take a break up here: There are several cafes and restaurants on the castle grounds.
 If you like it very elegant, you will even find a star restaurant here with the Strelec.